-1. All cases belonging to the most common class could be handled by the default rule.
-Instead, most of these cases are typically handled by the first rule in the list.
+- 1. All cases belonging to the most common class could be handled by the default rule.
+Instead, most of these cases are typically handled by the first rule in the list. - 2.
+It will often be the case that the default rule can never be reached due to prior rules necessarily firing first.

-2. It will often be the case that the default rule can never be reached due to prior rules necessarily firing first.
 To summarize, append fails to take maximal advantage of the default rule.

-In view of these deficiencies, an alternative induction algorithm is proposed that starts with the default rule, and then prepends successive rules to the list.
-At each step the algorithm prepends the rule that best improves the total performance of the decision list developed to date.
-Such an algorithm can be viewed as a successive refinement algorithm, repeatedly refining the list by prepending the rule that best improves global performance.
+In view of these deficiencies, an alternative induction algorithm is proposed that starts with the default rule, and then prepends to the list successive rules, each time prepending the rule that best improves the total performance of the decision list developed to date.
+Such an algorithm can be viewed as a successive refinement algorithm, at each step refining the list by prepending the rule that best improves global performance.
 By contrast, the append algorithm does not consider when developing rules the effect of the default rule that will be added to the end of the decision list.